-The following Property Q&A Produced in partnership with Chris Bryden of 4 King’s Bench Walk provides comprehensive and up to date legal information covering:
+The following Property Q&A produced in partnership with Chris Bryden of 4 King’s Bench Walk provides comprehensive and up to date legal information covering:

 The local authority for the relevant area has a duty to enforce compliance with the building regulations.
 Where works have been carried out on a building, the local authority can take enforcement action under the Buildings Act 1984 (BA 1984) which can lead to a significant fine on conviction following a prosecution under BA 1984, s 35.
 The limitation period is two years after completion of the work and the action is against the person who carried out the work.
 The local authority can also within a period of 12 months serve an enforcement or contravention notice on the owner of a building, requiring them to alter or remove work in breach, pursuant to BA 1984, s 36.
-Thereafter the local authority can apply for an injunction requiring remedial works in the event that the structure is dangerous.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.